shahid-kh/Ask_It-Transformer-based-assistant-Concept/Readme.md

-             CHATBOT USING TRANSFORMER IMPLEMENTED IN TENSORFLOW ON TASKMASTER-2
+#Dialogue Model Using Transformer implemented in Tensorflow On Dataset Google's TASKMASTER-2

-ChatBot Using implementation of transformer at the core level.
+A dialogue model using  basic implementation of transformer at the core level.
-This is ongoing Repo where i am updating colabs regularly about my daily experiments Data set i am using is TaskMaster-2 from GOOGLE
-Hope we will get to a decent chatboot soon
+This is ongoing Repo where i am updating colabs regularly about my daily experiments i am using is TaskMaster-2 from GOOGLE as my dataset Hope we will get to a decent chatboot soon

-Dataset Details:
-Currently prototyping on Food-ordering.Json of Dataset.

-Version -Details
-Chatbot_1.1- basic training with CPU on TaskMaster-2 Chatbot_1.2- TPU configured for training

 !!Happy Coding